The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube with boundary control: Some background and preliminary results

 which is essentially \eqref{eq_05}.

-As we have remarked earlier, stability of the \textbf{CLS}, and hence of $T$, is really the same as stability of the pencil $\mathcal{M}$.
-The question remains: Can we conclude \textit{exponential} stability of the semigroup from that of the pencil $\mathcal{M}$; and if so, what does exponential stability of $\mathcal{M}$ actually mean?
-Ultimately, we would like to know if the root vectors of $T$ also form a Riesz basis for ${\mathbb{X}}$, when those of $\mathcal{M}$ form a Riesz basis for ${\mathbb{Y}}$.
-This appears to be a worthwhile question in its own right, the answer to which is provided in the paper.
+As we have just remarked, stability of the $\mathbf{CLS}$ is really the same as stability of the pencil $\mathcal{M}$.
+The question remains: Can we conclude exponential stability of the $\mathbf{CLS}$ from that of the pencil $\mathcal{M}$; and if so, what does exponential stability of the pencil $\mathcal{M}$ actually mean?
+Ultimately, we would like to know if the root vectors of $T$ also form a Riesz basis for ${\mathbb{X}}$, when those of the pencil $\mathcal{M}$ do for ${\mathbb{Y}}$.
+This appears to be a worthwhile question in its own right, the answer to which is not at all obvious.
+In this paper we will provide at least a partial answer to the question and study the problem of basisness in $\bm{L}_2\left(0,1\right)$.

 The organisation of the rest of the paper is as follows.
-In Section \ref{sec_3} we analyse the location and asymptotics of eigenvalues of $T$.
-We use the eigenvalue asymptotics in Section \ref{sec_4} to prove that there exists a corresponding sequence of eigenfunctions of the boundary-eigenvalue problem \eqref{eq_1sffss1} forming a Riesz basis for $\bm{L}_2\left(0,1\right)$, and likewise that there exists a corresponding sequence of eigenvectors of $\mathcal{M}$ forming a Riesz basis for the space ${\mathbb{Y}}$.
-We then prove that the corresponding sequence of eigenvectors of $T$ have the property of being a Riesz basis for $\mathbb{X}$ too.
+In Section \ref{sec_3} we analyse the spectral properties of the $\mathbf{CLS}$ operator $T$.
+We use the eigenvalue asymptotics in Section \ref{sec_4} to prove that there exists a corresponding sequence of eigenfunctions of the boundary-eigenvalue problem \eqref{eq_1sffss1} forming a Riesz basis for $\bm{L}_2\left(0,1\right)$.
+We then prove that the sequence of eigenvectors of $T$ have the property of being a Riesz basis for the state space $\mathbb{X}$.
 The proofs are direct and based on several verifications that the sequences of eigenfunctions and eigenvectors are quadratically close to some orthonormal bases for the spaces considered.
-The proofs are then completed by appeal to a well-known theorem due to Bari (see \cite[Chapter VI]{GohbergKrein1969} or \cite[Chapter 1]{Young1980} for details).
-For any fixed finite $\eta,\kappa>0$, as will be seen in Section \ref{sec_3}, the eigenvalues approach a vertical asymptote in the left half-plane a finite distance away from the imaginary axis.
-As a consequence we have from the above considerations that the \textbf{CLS} is exponentially stable, which constitutes the principal result of Section \ref{sec_4b}.
+They are then completed by appeal to a well-known theorem due to Bari (see \cite[Chapter VI]{GohbergKrein1969}, \cite[Section V.2.5]{Kato1995} or \cite[Chapter 1]{Young1980} for details).
+As will be seen in Section \ref{sec_3}, the restriction $\gamma> \eta^2$ imposed on the tensile forces acting on the tube guarantees that, for $\eta,\kappa>0$, the eigenvalues approach a vertical asymptote in the left half-plane a finite distance away from the imaginary axis.
+As a consequence we have from the above considerations that the $\mathbf{CLS}$ is exponentially stable, which constitutes the principal result of Section \ref{sec_4b}.
 Finally, the implications of our study for future research are discussed in the conclusions, Section \ref{sec_5}.